drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 rated the risk of tripping again, based on their experience of barrier crossing, using the same scale as in the SRRT~b~.
 This rating was recorded as SRRT~a~.
-A gait disturbance rating (GDR) was recorded by a research assistant based on his observation on the gait of the participants upon barrier crossing using the scale: 1- no disturbance: walked smoothly, 2- slight disturbance: walked slow down slightly, 3- medium disturbance: walked slow down obviously, 4- serious disturbance: stop shortly before the barrier to adjust the gait, and 5- foot-barrier contact.
-Foot-barrier contact implies onset of a tripping.
+A gait disturbance rating (GDR) was recorded by a research assistant based on his observation of the gait of the participants upon barrier crossing using the scale: 1- no disturbance: walked smoothly, 2- slight disturbance: walked slowing down slightly, 3- medium disturbance: walked slowing down markedly, 4- serious disturbance: stopped shortly before the barrier to adjust gait, and 5- foot-barrier contact.
+Foot-barrier contact implies the onset of tripping.

-In the dimmed condition, the participants, wearing an eye mask, was led into the laboratory by a research assistant.
-The participants removed the eye mask, followed the same procedure to wear the lab shoe and stood at the starting point of the walkway and waited for approximately ten minutes for dark adaptation.
+In the dimmed condition, the participants, wearing an eye mask, were led into the laboratory by a research assistant.
+The participants removed the eye mask, followed the same procedure wearing the lab shoes and stood at the starting point of the walkway and waited for approximately ten minutes for dark adaptation to take place.
 They then reported their SRRT~b~ after observing the pathway.
-Then, the participants followed the same procedure to walk as in the normal illumination condition.
+Then, the participants followed the same procedure walking along the walkway as in the normal illumination condition.

 The MFC values were calculated using the 3D coordinates of the foot markers (see Figure 3).
 The vertical distances from the toe and heel of